solariumphp/solarium/docs/client-and-adapters.md

 ### Authentication

-The Http, Curl and Pecl adapter support authentication.
+Adapters support authentication.
 To use this set the authentication on the request object using the setAuthentication() method.

-For the ZendHttp adapter you set the authentication using the ZendHttp api or config.
+### HTTP request timeout handling

+Setting a timeout for the HTTP request handling is the responsibility of the adapters.
+The two built-in adapters `CurlAdapter` and `HttpAdapter` are implementing `TimeoutAwareInterface` and expose a `setTimeout` method to give you control over the timeout value that is used.

+If you are using any other adapter like the built-in `Psr18Adapter` you need to take care of handling the timeouts yourself and configure the HTTP client properly that is used to perform the requests.

 Endpoints
 ---------

-An endpoint is basically a collection of settings that define a solr server or core.
+An endpoint is basically a collection of settings that define a Solr server or core.
 Each endpoint is defined with a key.
 For each query you execute you can (optionally) supply an endpoint or endpoint key, and the query is executed using this endpoint, using the client and adapter instance.
 The first endpoint you define is automatically used as the default endpoint.
 This makes using a single endpoint easier, as you don’t need to pass it to execute queries.
 Of course you can always set your own default endpoint if needed.

 The endpoint class has a \_\_toString method that output all settings, this can be very useful for debugging or logging.